open-component-model/ocm-spec/doc/04-persistence/02-oci.md

 ### Description

-Artifact namespaces/repositories of the API layer will be mapped to an OCI registry according to the [OCI distribution specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).
+Component descriptors and their artifacts will be mapped to an OCI registry according to the [OCI distribution specification](https://github.com/opencontainers/distribution-spec/blob/main/spec.md).

 Supported specification version is `v1`.